myzhang1029/libeemd/README.md

 The official Python interface to libeemd is called [pyeemd][].
 You should definitely try it, since data analysis with Python is much more fun than with
 C. More documentation about [pyeemd][] can be found at [Read the Docs](http://pyeemd.readthedocs.org/).
+The pyeemd package also contains extensive unit tests that make sure everything in libeemd is working as intended.

 [pyeemd]: https://bitbucket.org/luukko/pyeemd